Sweet and Simple Painted Rocks

 Painted Rocks supplies

-Start by painting the rocks white.
-I used 2 coats of paint and let them dry thoroughly between each coat and before painting on them.
-The 15 minutes doesn’t take in the drying time.
+Paint the rocks white or whatever base coat you like.
+I used 2 coats of paint and let them dry thoroughly between each coat and before painting the design.
+The 15 minutes of crafting doesn’t include drying time.

 Painted Rocks white